Jeff Green NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jeff Green Insights vs. the Timberwolves

-- Green is responsible for taking 4.6% of his team's field goal attempts this season with 5.9 per game.

-- Green's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- This season, Jeff Green has made 2.9 shots from the floor per game, which adds up to 4.5% of his team's total makes.

-- The Timberwolves are the 18th-best defensive squad in the NBA, allowing 115.8 points per game.
+- Defensively, the Timberwolves are ranked 18th in the league, allowing 115.8 points per game.

-- The Timberwolves allow 44.7 rebounds per contest, ranking 22nd in the league.
+- Allowing 44.7 rebounds per game, the Timberwolves are the 22nd-ranked squad in the league.

-- Allowing 25 assists per game, the Timberwolves are the 10th-ranked team in the NBA.
+- Looking at assists, the Timberwolves are ranked 10th in the NBA, allowing 25 per game.

-- The Timberwolves are the 16th-ranked squad in the league at allowing threes, giving up 12.3 made 3-pointers per game.
+- Looking at 3-pointers, the Timberwolves are 16th in the NBA, giving up 12.3 makes per game.

 Jeff Green vs. the Timberwolves